 Topical or oral antibiotics may be necessary to treat any secondary bacterial infections.

 Follow your veterinarian’s instructions carefully and administer all medications as prescribed.

 Side effects from the use of immunosuppressive drugs can be severe and close monitoring every 2-4 weeks will be necessary.

 What is the prognosis for cats with pemphigus?

 This depends on the type of pemphigus your cat has and how well he responds to treatment.

-In cats with drug-induced pemphigus, this should resolve once the medication has been stopped.
+Drug-induced pemphigus will resolve once the medication has been stopped.

 Cats with the milder pemphigus erythematosus usually respond well to therapy.

-In most cases (except for drug-induced pemphigus), therapy is lifelong.
+In most cases, except for drug-induced pemphigus, therapy is lifelong.